 Core training

-To equip you with the skills you need to carry out your research professionally and effectively, we have created the Reading Researcher Development Programme (RRDP).
+To equip you with the skills you need to carry out your research professionally and effectively, we have created the Reading Researcher Development Programme (RRDP), alongside other training available via the Doctoral and Researcher College.

-As a part-time doctoral student, you should attend at least nine RRDP sessions over the course of your doctoral programme.
+As a part-time doctoral student, you should attend at least nine RRDP courses over the length of your doctoral programme.
+Courses range in length from 90 minutes to several days.

 Learn about the Reading Researcher Development Programme (RRDP)